g-leech/argmin-gravitas/_posts/2021-04-23-trompettes.markdown

 </center>
 <br>

 Trompettes de la mort (trumpets of the dead) are mushrooms.
+[What's the connection between vegetables and existential resilience?](https://knowyourmeme.com/memes/you-cannot-kill-me-in-a-way-that-matters)

+> you cannot kill me in a way that matters... decay exists as an extant form of life

-I haven't quite cracked the connection between vegetables and existential resilience, but mushrooms thrive in all sorts of bad conditions.
-Then there's several songs about the sea which I also haven't related to the social trauma theme or the vegetable theme.
+Then there's several songs about the sea which I haven't yet related to the social trauma theme or the vegetable theme.

 I hear Tucker sing 3 characters:
 - Track 1, 4, 14 are the narrator (not as shrill)